arnavgautam/TreeHacks2015/HOLs/HOL-IntroSQLDatabase-VS2012/HOL.md

 In this exercise, you will learn how to use ADO.NET, ODBC, OLEDB and LINQ to SQL technologies to connect to your SQL Database and perform some simple T-SQL operations.
 In addition, you will see how to connect to the database from other technologies like Java and PHP.

-Using Microsoft Technologies, you will see that the way in which you interact with your Windows Azure SQL Database from your applications is the same as a traditional SQL Database.
-The main differences between the technologies lie in the type of connection and the connection strings used to connect to Windows Azure SQL Database.
-After the connection is established, you can then use the appropriate inheritor of the â€˜DbCommandâ€™ to issue your commands.
+Using Microsoft Technologies, you will see that the way in which you interact with your Microsoft Azure SQL Database from your applications is the same as a traditional SQL Database.
+The main differences between the technologies lie in the type of connection and the connection strings used to connect to Microsoft Azure SQL Database.
+After the connection is established, you can then use the appropriate inheritor of the ‘DbCommand’ to issue your commands.

 <a name="Ex4Task1"></a>
 #### Task 1 - Opening the Begin Solution and Exploring the Common Functionalities ####